deckhouse/secrets-store-integration/docs/USAGE.md

 The autorotation feature in the `secrets-store-integration` module is enabled by default.
 Every two minutes, the module polls Stronghold and synchronizes secrets in the mounted file if they have changed.

-There are two ways to track changes to the secret file in a Pod:
+There are two ways to track changes to the secret file in a pod:

 - watch the modification time of the mounted file and react when it changes;
 - use the `inotify` API, which provides a file system event subscription mechanism.

 `Inotify` is part of the Linux kernel.
 Once a change is detected, there are many possible responses depending on the application architecture and programming language.
-The simplest option is to make Kubernetes restart the Pod by failing the `livenessProbe`.
+The simplest option is to make Kubernetes restart the pod by failing the `livenessProbe`.

 Example of using `inotify` in a Python application: